How to Optimize Data Loading in ETL Processes: Best Practices and Tools

 ❌ When NOT to use CSV:

-🚫 If you have millions of records, since CSV files are not optimized for quick read/write.
+🚫 If you have millions of records, since CSV files are not optimized for fast reading/writing.

-🚫 If the data contains hierarchical structures (lists or dictionaries within each row).
+🚫 If data contains hierarchical structures (lists or dictionaries within each row).

 🚫 If you need efficient compression, since CSV does not support native compression.

-📌 Python example - Save a DataFrame as a CSV:
+📌 Python example - Save a DataFrame as CSV:

 🔹 What is it?

-JSON is a text-based data exchange format that stores information in key-value pairs and allows nested structures.
+JSON is a text-based data interchange format that stores information in key-value pairs and allows nested structures.

 📌 JSON file example: